drhuffman12/ai4cr/README.md

 $ crystal deps

-$ time crystal spec --release --no-debug --time --verbose Ai4cr::NeuralNetwork::Backpropagation
+$ time crystal spec --release --no-debug --time --verbose # These should NEVER fail!
+Ai4cr::NeuralNetwork::Backpropagation
   #init_network
     when given a net with structure of [4, 2]